(208) 806-1218

 Things to do in Stanley Idaho

-When you come on a spring or early summer river trip with Solitude River Trips, we begin our journey in the mountain town of Stanley, Idaho.
-Even though you’ll be in Idaho for a world-class fly fishing or rafting trip down the Middle Fork of the Salmon River in the Frank Church River of No Return Wilderness Area, it is worth the time and effort to dedicate a day or two before or after your river trip in this amazing and unique town.
+When you come on a spring or early summer Middle Fork Salmon River rafting trip with Solitude River Trips, we begin our journey in the mountain town of Stanley, Idaho.
+Even though you’ll be in Idaho for a world-class Middle Fork Salmon River fly fishing or rafting trip down the Middle Fork of the Salmon River in the Frank Church River of No Return Wilderness Area, it is worth the time and effort to dedicate a day or two before or after your river trip in this amazing and unique town.
 There is so much to do in Stanley Idaho, so we made a list of our favorite activities for you to choose from.

 Hike the Sawtooths: The Sawtooth Mountains are unmistakable — their peaks are some of the most jagged and majestic in the world, and they soar up from the foothills just outside Stanley, Idaho.
 There are many options for hiking trails in the wilderness area, ranging from easy to very challenging.
 Here are just a few of our suggestions: